 - Want your children to find their life's calling and be inspired to change the world.

 Even though founding an Acton Academy was a path I never expected to travel, it has been one of the most incredible parts of my journey so far.
 I am profoundly grateful that my children and others like them have the opportunity to experience something more.

 Talk With Us

-Eliza Rivas, Owner/Head of the School of Lighthouse International, has worked with learners in multiple capacities for 20 years.
+Eliza Rivas, Founder and Director of the School of Lighthouse International, has worked with learners in multiple capacities for 20 years.
 She has a Bachelor's in Psychology, a Master's in International Affairs and Administration, and Spanish k-12 career certification.
 She was awarded Best Rookie Teacher of the Year in 2012 and nominated for Central HS Teacher of the Year in 2016 with the Hazelwood School District.
 She was nominated for Liberty HS Teacher of the Month in May 2019 with the Wentzville School District.
 Eliza was also awarded a grant from the Gifted Support Network in 2018 to build a student interest-based classroom library in Spanish.
 She has presented at local and state foreign language teacher conferences and has mentored several foreign language teachers across the United States.
 Teaching HS Spanish for 8 years gave her first-hand experience with the limitations of traditional education.
 As an admission counselor for Saint Louis University, she witnessed the wonders learners are capable of achieving when given the freedom to reach their potential.
 Watching her own curious and passionate child struggle under the weight of conformity and routine, she determined to find a better way.

 I am excited and honored to begin the first Acton Academy in the state of Missouri.
 I am doing it for our daughter and others like her.
 I look forward to welcoming all parents who dare to believe that there must be something more for their children.